art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Texts

-Text that represents a collections resource, like an artwork, artist, exhibition, etc.
+Text that represents a collections resource, like an artwork, artist, exhibition, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#texts).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource